fireworks.core package

 None

-cancel_reservation(launch_id)
+cancel_reservation(launch_id) None

-given the launch id, cancel the reservation and rerun the fireworks
+Given the launch id, cancel the reservation and rerun the fireworks.

-cancel_reservation_by_reservation_id(reservation_id)
+cancel_reservation_by_reservation_id(reservation_id) None

 Given the reservation id, cancel the reservation and rerun the corresponding fireworks.

-change_launch_dir(launch_id, launch_dir)
+change_launch_dir(launch_id, launch_dir) None

 Change the launch directory corresponding to the given launch id.

-• launch_id (int) –
+• launch_id (int)

 • launch_dir (str) – path to the new launch directory.